 \subsection{Mixture Density Decoder}

-Mixture density networks (MDNs) ~\cite{bishop1994mixture} are powerful neural networks that can model non-Gaussian, multi-modal data distributions.
+Mixture density networks (MDNs) \cite{bishop1994mixture} are powerful neural networks that can model non-Gaussian, multi-modal data distributions.
 The outputs of MDNs are parameters of a mixture density model (mixture of probability density functions).
 The most generic choice of the mixture component distribution, is the Gaussian distribution.
 Gaussian MDNs are widely deployed in machine learning applications to model structured dynamic environments, i.e. (video) games.
-However, the effectiveness of MDNs in modeling physical systems remains unexplored.
+The effectiveness of MDNs, however, in modeling physical systems remains unexplored.

 In physical systems, the state may be bounded.
 In this case, the choice of a Gaussian MDN is problematic due to its unbounded support.
 To make matters worse, most applications of Gaussian MDNs when modeling random vectors do not consider the interdependence between the vector variables, i.e. the covariance matrix of the Gaussian mixture components is diagonal, in an attempt to reduce their computational complexity.
 Arguably in the applications where they were successful, modeling this interdependence was not imperative.
 In contrast, in physical systems the variables of a state might be very strongly dependent on each other.
-In order to cope with these problems we consider the following approach.
-Firstly, we model the distribution $p( \bmv | \bmz )$ of an auxiliary vector variable $\bmv \in \Real^{d_{\bmx}}$, of the same dimensionality $d_{\bmx}$ as the high dimensional state (input/output of the autoencoder).
-The distribution is modeled as a mixture of $K$ \textbf{multivariate} Normal distributions
+In order to cope with these problems, the following approach is considered: Firstly, an auxiliary vector variable is considered $\bmv$ along with its distribution $p( \bmv | \bmz )$. $\bmv \in \mathbb{R}^{d_{\bmx}}$ has the same dimensionality $d_{\bmx}$ as the high-dimensional state (input/output of the autoencoder).
+The distribution is modeled as a mixture of $K$ \textbf{multivariate} normal distributions